 Planning a trip to Las Vegas for the first time?
 Great choice!
 Follow these Las Vegas travel tips to help you have an amazing trip to Sin City.
-Includes the best things to do in Vegas, where to eat, which shows to see, and how to party on a budget.
+Includes how to do Vegas right, what to expect, the best things to do in Vegas, where to eat, which shows to see, and how to party on a budget.

 You’ve seen its bright lights glamorized in the movies and can’t wait to enjoy your first time in Las Vegas.
 Today I’m sharing the best tips to help you plan your itinerary!